hawkfish/textform/docs/transforms/reformats/fill.rst

     .. py:attribute:: input
         :type: str

-        The name of the column to fill in.
+        The name of the field to fill in.
         The contents will be replaced, so use :py:class:`Copy` to preserve the original.

     .. py:attribute:: default
         :type: any

         The value to use when there is no most recent value (e.g, at the top of the file).
-        It needs to match the type of the column.
+        It needs to match the type of the field.

     .. py:attribute:: blank
         :type: any

-        The value to use to determine "blankness" (e.g., for non-string columns it might be ``0`` or ``None``).
+        The value to use to determine "blankness" (e.g., for non-string fields it might be ``0`` or ``None``).

 Usage
 ^^^^^